Healthy Apple Crisp

 Instructions

-- In a mixing bowl, combine all the filling ingredients and mix until combined.
-In a separate bowl, add the crisp topping ingredients and whisk together.
+- In a mixing bowl, combine the chopped apples, lemon juice, maple syrup, cornstarch, cinnamon, and nutmeg, and mix until combined.
+In a separate bowl, add the almonds, almond flour, shredded coconut, coconut sugar, and coconut oil, and whisk together.

-- Place the filling into the greased baking dish and bake for 20-25 minutes, until the apples have softened.
+- Place the apple filling into the greased baking dish and bake for 20 minutes or until the apples have softened.
 Remove from the oven and spread out the crisp topping over it.
 Place back in the oven and bake for a further 10 minutes, or until golden brown.

 Notes